jgraph/www.diagrams.net-source/_posts/2021-03-30-connectors.md

 **Draw a floating connector:** Hover over an existing shape, click and drag a connector from one of the four directional arrows and hover over the target shape.
 Drop the connector end when the shape outline is blue.
 <br /><img src="/assets/img/blog/connector-floating.png" style="width=100%;max-width:400px;height:auto;" alt="Floating connector - Drop the connector on the target shape when the outline is blue">

 **Draw a fixed connector:** Hover over a shape to see the fixed connection points.
 Click and drag a connector from one of these points - a cross highlighted in green - and hover over the target shape.
-Drop the connector end over a fixed connection point when it is highlighted in green to make into a fixed connection.
+Drop the connector end over a fixed connection point when it is highlighted in green to make it into a fixed connection.
 <br /><img src="/assets/img/blog/connector-fixed.png" style="width=100%;max-width:400px;height:auto;" alt="Fixed connector - Drop the connector on a connection point - a small x - when it is highlighted with a green circle">

 Fixed connection points are usually spaced evenly around the outside of a shape.
 You can override this and [change a shape's style to have custom connection points](/doc/faq/shape-connection-points-customise.html).